How to Register for a Sales Tax Permit in Tennessee

 - Physical and mailing address

-- Federal Employer Identification Number (FEIN).
-May not be required if the business is a sole proprietorship with no employees
+- Federal Employer Identification Number (FEIN) from the IRS.
+The EIN is not required if the business is a sole proprietorship with no employees.

 - Description of what products or services are being sold